dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 This bus acknowledged the need of peripherals to communicate with host via shared memory, however it also provides the option for a PCI device to [reserve a range of I/O ports](https://en.wikipedia.org/wiki/Peripheral_Component_Interconnect#PCI_address_spaces).
-This reservation is not fixed unlike original PC, but the reserved range ha to be continuous.
+This reservation is not fixed unlike original PC, but the reserved range has to be continuous.

 I can only guess why the new bus has got such a x86-specific feature.
 It might be the design decision to ease adapting hardware peripherals utilizing I/O ports